Spoiler alert: There’s no bathing involved. However, clothing is optional.

 Have you seen “forest bathing” in headlines over the last few months?
-It seems everyone has written about it lately — NPR wrote about it earlier this month (and again last year), Inhabitat, National Geographic, The New Yorker, The Atlantic, and mindbodygreen.
-No surprise that MOTHER EARTH NEWS and Outside Online wrote about it years earlier.
+It seems everyone has written about it lately — NPR¹ wrote about it earlier this month (and again last year²), Inhabitat³, National Geographic4, The New Yorker5, The Atlantic6, and mindbodygreen7.
+No surprise that MOTHER EARTH NEWS8 and Outside Online9 wrote about it years earlier.

 Two forest bathing books were also just released this month.
 The first one below is the #1 new release in Spiritualism on Amazon:

-What is forest bathing (also known as nature therapy)?
+What is forest bathing (also known as nature therapy or shinrin-yoku)?

 “Forest bathing” or “taking in the forest atmosphere” are translations of the Japanese term shinrin-yoku.

-According to shinrin-yoku.org, “It was developed in Japan during the 1980s and has become a cornerstone of preventive health care and healing in Japanese medicine.
+“It was developed in Japan during the 1980s and has become a cornerstone of preventive health care and healing in Japanese medicine.
 Researchers primarily in Japan and South Korea have established a robust body of scientific literature on the health benefits of spending time under the canopy of a living forest.
-Now their research is helping to establish shinrin-yoku and forest therapy throughout the world.
+Now their research is helping to establish shinrin-yoku and forest therapy throughout the world.”

 The Japanese are ahead of the game once again.
 I recently wrote about the Japanese purpose or “reason for being” called Ikigai.
 And, Okinawa, Japan is one of the five Blue Zones on Earth where people consistently live to be older than 100 years old.